 In May 2014, the Ministry of Finance with its Circular 1143/15.05.2014 provided clarifications for the application of tax Law 4172/2013.
 In particular, with the said Circular, it was clarified that the accumulated losses from shares and derivatives which had been recognized in accordance with the former tax Law 2238/1994 can be utilized for tax purposes (i.e. are added to carried forward tax losses).
-Hence, during the first half of 2014, the Group recognized in income statement a one off tax income of € 37 million.
-In addition, as at 30 June 2014, following a favourable Supreme Court decision, the Group recognized a non recurring tax income of € 43 million due to reversal of provisions in relation to withholding tax claims against the State.
+Hence, during the period ended 30 September 2014, the Group recognized in income statement a one off tax income of € 37 million.
+In addition, during the period ended 30 September 2014, following a favourable Supreme Court decision, the Group recognized a non recurring tax income of € 43 million due to reversal of provisions in relation to withholding tax claims against the State.
+Furthermore, in the third quarter of 2014 the Group recognized a deferred tax asset of € 167 million on loan impairment of New Proton's acquired, through merger, portfolio, following its assessment that these impairment losses can be utilized in future periods based on the Group's business plan.

-For the year ended 31 December 2011 and onwards, the Greek sociétés anonymes and limited liability companies whose annual financial statements are audited compulsorily, are required to obtain an 'Annual Tax Certificate' provided for in article 82 of Law 2238/1994 (currently article 65a of Law 4174/2013), which is issued after a tax audit is performed by the same statutory auditor or audit firm that audits the annual financial statements.
+For the year ended 31 December 2011 and onwards, the Greek sociétés anonymes and limited liability companies whose annual financial statements are audited compulsorily, are required to obtain an 'Annual Tax Certificate' provided for in article 82 of Law 2238/1994 (currently article 65A of Law 4174/2013), which is issued after a tax audit is performed by the same statutory auditor or audit firm that audits the annual financial statements.
 According to the relevant Ministerial Decision 1159/2011, 18 months after the issuance of a tax unqualified certificate, provided that no tax issues have been identified from the tax authorities' potential reaudits, the tax audit is considered finalized.
 Further tax audits may be effected only in cases of tax offences that have been identified by the Ministry of Finance audits (i.e. breaches of the money laundering legislation, forged or fictitious invoices, transactions with non-existent companies or breaches of transfer pricing rules).